 Using the information in this article will allow you to create a variety of different flows in your AdvocateHub.
 These flows will give you the ability to automatically serve up challenges for Advocates during specific points in their lifecycle based on date fields on the Contact or Account objects in Salesforce.
 This will take a huge amount of the burden off of an Administrator.

 How does it work?

 We will take advantage of existing functionality that is a part of our Salesforce integration for this flow.
-Using the Automatic Customer Data Import, we can map fields on a Contact or Account object in Salesforce to a match category in your AdvocateHub.
-We can then use the value of the match category to automatically unlock challenges for your Advocates through our targeting functionality.
+Using the Automatic Customer Data Import, we can map fields on a Contact or Account object in Salesforce to a Custom Profile Field in your AdvocateHub.
+We can then use the value of the Custom Profile Field to automatically unlock challenges for your Advocates through our targeting functionality.